 11. Spread out the bread crumbs evenly over all the dough.

-13. Lift up the edge of the parchment paper closest to you to roll the edge of the dough over the filling.
+13. Lift up the edge of the parchment paper to roll the edge of the dough over the filling.

 15. Add more spoonful's of the apple filling, parallel to the covered apple filling.